NguyenDucDuc/PAInfotelFirstTest/README.md

 I assumed that the database had customer reservation data to do task 3, which is payment with VietcomBank.

+## Setup environment for project

+In the root directory of the project, create a file ".env".
+Next, copy the content of the "env.txt" file that I attached to the ".env" file you just created in the project.

 ## Running with docker

 Requires a computer with Docker installed.